 Some browsers also have dedicated tools for testing responsive web sites.
 For example, FireFox has a Responsive Design View which is great to test breakpoints.
 Consult the documentation of the browser for more details.

-First make sure the Output Format of all text is set to Default.
-Otherwise the text objects cannot have different sizes in different breakpoints!
+First make sure the Output Format of all text is set to Default and 'Enable Responsive Fonts' is enabled, otherwise the text objects cannot have different sizes in different breakpoints.

-Next we will add a breakpoint.Click Page->Responsive Web Design->Manage Breakpoints then add a breakpoint with a max-width of 320.
+Next we add a breakpoint.Click Page -> Responsive Web Design -> Manage Breakpoints then add a breakpoint with a max-width of 480.